Rockport Lawn Grubs Control Services

 Massachusetts Pesticide Regulations & Professional Licensing for Grub Control Services

 All commercial grub control in Rockport must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
-Applicators require a Category 36 (Turf and Ornamental Horticulture) license, passing certification exams on grub biology, IPM, and environmental protection.
+Applicators require a Category 36 (Turf and Ornamental Horticulture) license, with a certification exam covering grub biology, IPM, and environmental protection.
 10 contact hours of continuing education are required every three years.
-Federal EPA registration is mandatory for all products, with special handling for Restricted Use Pesticides (RUPs) like imidacloprid.
-Applicators must maintain 1M per occurrence general liability insurance and environmental impairment coverage.
-Detailed application logs, adverse incident reporting, and effectiveness monitoring are required.
+Federal EPA registration is mandatory for all products, with Restricted Use Pesticides (RUPs) like imidacloprid requiring special handling and documentation.
+Applicators must maintain 1M per occurrence and 2M aggregate liability insurance, environmental impairment coverage, and workers compensation.
+Detailed application logs, adverse incident reporting, and post-treatment effectiveness monitoring are required.
 For large-scale applications, environmental impact assessments and IPM plans must be documented.

 Rockport Inspectional Services Department